Army air dispatch: Australian Army

 The first formalised British Commonwealth air dispatch capability dates from the New Guinea campaign of World War II.

 "As far as research has resolved, the first airdrops in the New Guinea campaign took place on the 28th of July 1942 at Efogi and Kagi during the withdrawal to Kokoda.
 In early 1943 Colonel T.G.
 Millner MC.
 Deputy Director of Supplies and Transport resolved that air supply was to be an Australian Army Service Corps (AASC) responsibility."

-During the Campaign in New Guinea the 1st, 2nd and 3rd Air Maintenance Companies, "The Biscuit Bombers", were formed from members of the Aust Army Service Corps and conducted aerial resupply operations in support of Australian and American Soldiers engaged in fighting Japanese forces.
+During the Campaign in New Guinea the 1st, 2nd and 3rd air maintenance companies, the "Biscuit Bombers", were formed from members of the Australian Army Service Corps and conducted aerial resupply operations in support of Australian and American soldiers engaged in fighting Japanese forces.
 At the end of World War II the air dispatch units were disbanded.
 A small reserve contingent maintained the capability until reformation in 1960.

 British Army

-Air Despatch Companies were first formed within the British Army's Royal Army Service Corps in March 1944.
-This was in preparation for the upcoming D day landings and subsequent re-invasion of the European Continent.
+Air despatch companies were first formed within the British Army's Royal Army Service Corps in March 1944.
+This was in preparation for the upcoming D day landings and subsequent re-invasion of the European continent.
 These companies saw extensive action in Operation Market Garden, the largest airborne operation of all time.